John Goodnow, MHSA

 As the ICOM's Chairman of the Board, Mr. Goodnow provides leadership and governance.
 Mr. Goodnow is the CEO of Benefis Health System, based in Great Falls, Montana, since 2002, and has been a hospital administrator for over 35 years.
 He received his undergraduate education at the University of California-Davis and his master’s degree in Health Services Administration from the University of Michigan.
 Goodnow is a fellow of the American College of Health Executives.

 Tracy Farnsworth, EdD, MHSA, MBA

-Dr. Farnsworth received Masters Degrees in Business and Health Services Administration from Arizona State University and a Doctorate in Educational Leadership at ISU.
+Dr. Farnsworth is a graduate of Brigham Young University.
+He also received graduate degrees in Business and Health Services Administration from Arizona State University, and a Doctorate in Educational Leadership at ISU.
 In 2014 Farnsworth received the Kole-McGuffey Prize for excellence in education research, and in 2016 was given the J. Warren Perry Distinguished Author Award by the Association of Schools of Allied Health Professions.